Get Help Today(877) 648-4288

-After returning from service, many veterans struggle with job placement, financial stability, and familial support, which can trigger depression, Post-Traumatic Stress Disorder (PTSD), and irritability.
-In turn, depression, PTSD, and irritability make it more difficult to find or maintain a job and achieve financial stability and familial support.
-A vicious cycle is thus created.
+After returning home from service, many veterans struggle with job placement, financial stability, and familial support, which can trigger depression, Post-Traumatic Stress Disorder (PTSD), and irritability.
+These adverse outcomes can make it more difficult to find or maintain a job and achieve financial stability and familial support which can cause a vicious cycle.

-These debilitating circumstances directly impact a veteran’s life choices and wellbeing, leaving some to self-medicate with alcohol or other substances.
+These debilitating circumstances directly impact a veteran’s life choices and wellbeing, causing some to self-medicate with alcohol or other substances.
 Unfortunately, alcohol abuse generally only exacerbates co-occurring mental health disorders and challenging life circumstances.
-This often leads to more drinking, and eventually full-blown alcoholism may develop.
+This often leads to more drinking, and eventually alcoholism may develop.

 Alcoholism in veterans can cause many problems.
 Some of the most severe include:

 - Shame surrounding alcoholism.

 - PTSD symptoms becoming more intense.

 The scope of alcoholism among veterans is huge.
 In 2019, 4 in 5 veterans struggling with an substance use disorder (SUD) struggled with alcohol use.

 Reach out to a dedicated treatment provider and learn how you can create the life you want.

 PTSD And Veteran Alcohol Use

 A recent study stated that 2.1 million veterans received treatment for mental health conditions.
 During their time in the military, veterans often face severely traumatizing events, such as: